← The Culinary Codex

 Some things have changed, of course.
 Industrial food has reached Sulu households as it has reached households everywhere.
 Bouillon cubes substitute for slow-developed stock.
 Pre-ground spice mixes substitute for fresh-ground paste.
 Refrigeration changes what can be kept and prepared in advance.
 The labor-intensive tiyula itum of a ceremonial occasion is not the everyday meal it once was for prosperous households.

-Some things have changed in ways that document specific historical pressures.
-The post-1972 displacement and migration of Tausug families to Zamboanga, Davao, and Manila has produced Tausug cuisine in diaspora — the same dishes adapted to ingredient availability outside Sulu, with the spice palette sometimes reduced and the burnt-coconut technique sometimes replaced by simpler color-and-flavor agents.
-This is, itself, food-memory of the political and military disruptions of the second half of the 20th century.
-Tausug cooking in Manila in 2026 is partly evidence of the Sultanate’s centuries; partly evidence of the displacements of the last 50 years.
+Some things have changed in ways that track specific historical pressures.
+Drawing on 20th-century history outside the early-modern source set, the post-1972 displacement and migration of Tausug families to Zamboanga, Davao, and Manila — bound up with the martial-law-era conflict in the Moro provinces — has produced Tausug cuisine in diaspora: the same dishes adapted to ingredient availability outside Sulu, with the spice palette sometimes reduced and the burnt-coconut technique sometimes replaced by simpler color-and-flavor agents.
+This reads as food-memory of the political and military disruptions of the second half of the 20th century.
+Tausug cooking in Manila in 2026 is, on this account, partly evidence of the Sultanate’s centuries and partly evidence of the displacements of the last 50 years.

 What has not changed is the structural identity of the cuisine.
 It remains the easternmost expression of the Malay-Islamic culinary region.
 It remains organized around the burnt-coconut technique, the Malay-Islamic spice palette, and the halal protein conventions.
 It remains distinct in recognizable ways from the Hispanic-influenced cooking of central Luzon and the central Visayas.
 It remains the food of a people whose connections to the broader Asian Muslim world were continuous before the Spanish arrived and have been continuous since.